-1. Both of the following:

-- a.
+- 1. For a gepant for the preventive treatment of migraine, see the provider handbook pages in the SECTION II chapter related to Migraine Prevention Agents; OR - 2.
+Both of the following: - a.
 Is being treated for a diagnosis that is indicated in the U.S. Food and Drug Administration (FDA)-approved package labeling OR a medically accepted indication - b.
-Has a diagnosis confirmed according to the current International Headache Society Classification of Headache Disorders:
+Has a diagnosis confirmed according to the current International Headache Society Classification of Headache Disorders;

-- 2. Is age-appropriate according to FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 3.
-Is prescribed a dose that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND
+3. Is age-appropriate according to FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND

-- 4. Does not have a history of contraindication to the prescribed medication; AND - 5.
-For a gepant, both of the following: - a.
+- 4. Is prescribed a dose that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 5.
+Does not have a contraindication to the prescribed medication; AND - 6.
+For a gepant for the acute treatment of migraine, both of the following: - a.
 One of the following: - i.
 Has a history of therapeutic failure of at least two (5-HT {1B/1D}) receptor agonists (triptans) - ii.
-Has a history of contraindication or intolerance to the preferred triptans, - Will not be using the requested gepant with another gepant or a CGRP monoclonal antibody;
+Has a contraindication or intolerance to the preferred triptans - b.
+If currently using a different gepant, one of the following: - i.
+Will discontinue use of that gepant prior to starting the requested gepant - ii.
+Has a medical reason for concomitant use of both gepants that is supported by peerreviewed medical literature or national treatment guidelines;

-- 6. For a ditan, has a history of trial and failure, contraindication, or intolerance to the preferred triptans; AND - 7.
-For ergot alkaloids, has a history of trial and failure, contraindication, or intolerance to standard first-line abortive medications based on headache classification as recommended by current consensus guidelines (such as guidelines from the American Academy of Neurology, American Academy of Family Physicians, American Headache Society); AND - 8.
+- 7. For a ditan, has a history of trial and failure, contraindication, or intolerance to the preferred triptans; AND - 8.
+For ergot alkaloids, has a history of trial and failure, contraindication, or intolerance to standard first-line abortive medications based on headache classification as recommended by current consensus guidelines (such as guidelines from the American Academy of Neurology, American Academy of Family Physicians, American Headache Society); AND - 9.
 For a non-preferred Migraine Acute Treatment Agent, one of the following: - a.
-For a non-preferred triptan, has a history of therapeutic failure, contraindication, or intolerance to the preferred triptans - For all other non-preferred Migraine Acute Treatment Agents, has a history of therapeutic failure, contraindication, or intolerance to the preferred Migraine Acute Treatment Agents approved or medically accepted for the beneficiary's diagnosis;
+For a non-preferred triptan, has a history of therapeutic failure, contraindication, or intolerance to the preferred triptans - b.
+For all other non-preferred Migraine Acute Treatment Agents (e.g., gepants, ditans, ergot alkaloids, etc.), has a history of therapeutic failure, contraindication, or intolerance to the preferred Migraine Acute Treatment Agents approved or medically accepted for the beneficiary's diagnosis or indication;

-- 9. For therapeutic duplication, one of the following: - a.
-Is being titrated to or tapered from another drug in the same class - b.
+- 10. For therapeutic duplication, one of the following: - a.
+Is being titrated to or tapered from another drug in the same class

 Has a medical reason for concomitant use of the requested medications that is supported by peer-reviewed literature or national treatment guidelines;

-10. If a prescription for a Migraine Acute Treatment Agent is for a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account all of the following:
+- 11. If a prescription for a Migraine Acute Treatment Agent is for a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account all of the following: - a.

-- a.
 The guidelines set forth in the Quantity Limits Chapter, - b.
 Whether the beneficiary is prescribed the requested medication by one of the following: - i.
 A neurologist - ii.
 A headache specialist who is certified in headache medicine by the UCNS, - c.
-For the acute treatment of migraine, both of the following: - One of the following: - a) The beneficiary is using the requested medication in addition to at least one medication for migraine prevention (e.g., beta-blocker, anticonvulsant, antidepressant, CGRP monoclonal antibody) - b) The beneficiary has a history of therapeutic failure, contraindication, or intolerance to all preventive migraine medications recommended by current consensus guidelines (such as guidelines from the American Academy of Neurology, American Academy of Family Physicians, American Headache Society), - ii.
+For the acute treatment of migraine, both of the following: - i.
+One of the following: - a) The beneficiary is using the requested medication in addition to at least one medication for migraine prevention (e.g., beta-blocker, anticonvulsant, antidepressant, CGRP monoclonal antibody) - b) The beneficiary has a history of therapeutic failure, contraindication, or intolerance to all preventive migraine medications recommended by current consensus guidelines (such as guidelines from the American Academy of Neurology, American Academy of Family Physicians, American Headache Society) - ii.
 Has documentation of an evaluation for the overuse of abortive medications, including opioids.